-Fees and expenses of any underlying mutual funds or exchange-traded funds (ETFs) are not included in the Fund's expense ratio.
+The fees and expenses of any underlying mutual funds or exchange-traded funds (ETFs) are not included in the Fund's expense ratio.
 The Fund indirectly bears its proportionate share of these expenses.
-For additional expense information related to investments in Fidelity Central Funds, please refer to the "Investments in Fidelity Central Funds" note found in the Notes to Financial Statements section of the most recent Annual or Semi-Annual report.
+For additional expense information related to investments in Fidelity Central Funds, please refer to the "Investments in Fidelity Central Funds, please refer to the "Investments in Fidelity Central Funds, please refer to the "Investments in Fidelity Central Funds, please refer to the "Investments in Fidelity Central Funds, please refer to the "Investments in Fidelity Central Funds, please refer to the "Investment in Fidelity Central Funds, please refer to the "Investment in Fidelity Central Funds, please refer to the "Investment in Fidelity Central Funds, please refer to the "Investment in Fidelity Central Funds, please refer to the "Investment Funds" note found in the Notes to Financial Statements section of the most recent Annual or Semi-Annual report.

 Expense ratios reflect operating expenses of the class.
 Expenses before reductions do not reflect amounts reimbursed, waived, or reduced through arrangements with the investment adviser, brokerage services, or other offset arrangements, if applicable, and do not represent the amount paid by the class during periods when reimbursements, waivers or reductions occur.
 Amount does not include the portfolio activity of any underlying mutual funds or exchange-traded funds (ETFs).